sumitjavarnd/Angular2/README.md

 # Commit 2 - Added new component say servers using cli
 * Open new terminal
-* Run command ng generate componenet servers or n g c servers ** Above command will create servers.component.css, servers.component.html, servers.component.spec.ts, servers.component.ts ** It will also add ServersComponent entry in app.module.ts
+* Run command ng generate component servers or n g c servers
+* Above command will create servers.component.css, servers.component.html, servers.component.spec.ts, servers.component.ts
+* It will also add ServersComponent entry in app.module.ts
-* Replace content of servers.component.html with multiple <app-server> tags.
+* Replace content of servers.component.html with multiple app-server tags.
-* And instead of using <app-server> in app.component.html, use <app-servers> tag.
+* And instead of using app-server in app.component.html, use app-servers tag.